 Students may repeat other courses that are not designated as repeatable with the understanding that only the last credit hours and grades earned will be computed in the students’ grade point average.

-The Admissions and Records Office must be notified by the student in writing on the proper form of a repeated course to insure the repeat is noted on the transcript.
+The Admissions and Records Office must be notified by the student in writing on the Repeat Course Notification form of a repeated course to insure the repeat is noted on the transcript.

 Examinations are considered a part of the total requirements for each college course.
 The number of examinations given during a semester is determined by the instructor and may be given with or without prior announcement.

-An evaluation fee is required for a proficiency examination and must be paid in advance.
-The evaluation fee is $30 per credit hour.
+A non-refundable evaluation fee equal to fifty percent (50%) of the current in-district tuition per credit hour is required for a proficiency examination and must be paid in advance.
 A grade will be given and the credit earned will be posted to the student’s transcript.
 No official record is made of failures.
 Tuition and fees will not be assessed for credit earned by proficiency examination.

 Proficiency examinations are given with the following criteria:

-Lake Land College grants credit for courses taken by high school students who participate in the Advanced Placement Program.
-Credit is based on course examinations administered by the College Entrance Examination Board, and the following provisions apply:
+In accordance with Board Policy 06.18 – Credit through Advanced Placement or International Baccalaureate Diploma Programs, Lake Land College grants credit for courses taken by high school students who participate in the Advanced Placement Program.
+Credit is based on the College Board Advanced Placement examination subject scores, according to the following provisions:

 The Associate in Arts or the Associate in Science degree will be awarded to those students who pursue a course of study leading to transfer to a four-year college or university.
 The requirements for the degree are as rigorous as those at the four-year college or university and upon completion of the requirements students are admitted with junior standing to those colleges and universities that endorse the General Education Compact Agreement sponsored by the Illinois Board of Higher Education.
-Students may select either the associate in arts or the associate in science degree.
-Students planning to receive the bachelor of science usually select the associate in science degree and students planning to receive the bachelor of arts select the associate in arts degree.
+Students select either the associate in arts or the associate in science degree based on their intended major and the requirements of their four-year college or university.

 The Associate in Engineering Science degree will be awarded to those students who pursue a course of study leading to transfer to a four-year college or university with a major in engineering.
 Degree requirements differ significantly from the associate in arts and associate in science degrees so students need to follow precisely the curriculum model for the associate in engineering science degree.
 Students interested in pursuing a bachelor’s degree in architectural or chemical engineering should consult a counselor before choosing the degree path to follow.